 “THC and THC : CBD were effective in relieving pain and improving sleep on a small group of patients.”

-To be honest, I scrambled the web trying to find a better and more comprehensive study than this one and just dropped everything and decided to look for opinions of real people:
+To be honest, I scrambled the web trying to find more studies dealing with the effects of cannabis on pain and then I just dropped everything and decided to look for opinions of real people:

 One group claims that weed just distracts from pain:

-So, combined with studies and the people’s opinion, we can safely say that weed effectively helps chronic pain patients — whether through pain relief or just distraction, depending on the person.
+So, combined with studies and the people’s opinion, we can safely say that cannabis may be a good treatment option for chronic pain patients — whether through pain relief or just distraction, depending on the person.

 But the most important thing to consider here is to not go overboard:

-Some say that it promotes anxiety and others that it relieves it.
+But, when it comes to stoners sharing wisdom, some say that weed induces anxiety and others that it relieves it.

 So, what’s the actual truth?